Games & Quizzes

 /ˈfīdiNG/

 displaying or engaging in violence or aggression.
 The act of struggling with someone.
-To argue or quarrel with someone about something.
+To try to hurt someone by hitting them.

 /ˈnēT͟Hər/